banner background

 From our experience scoping chatbot MVPs for fast ROI, the most successful projects focus on 3-5 high-volume, low-complexity use cases initially.
 This approach delivers measurable value within 8-12 weeks while building organizational confidence in the technology.
 Additional capabilities get added based on actual usage patterns rather than hypothetical requirements.

-Step 2 – Choose the Right LLM and Model Strategy
+Step 2 – Choose Your LLM Strategy

 Selecting your language model is one of the most consequential decisions in chatbot implementation.
 The choice affects response quality, latency, cost per conversation, and data privacy controls.
 No single model suits every scenario.